mightyiam/infra/doc/src/installation.md

 you rebuild, and the theme you set in NixOS will automatically be used for Home Manager too.

-When Stylix is installed to a NixOS configuration, it will automatically set up its Home Manager modules if it detects that Home Manager is available.
+When Stylix is installed and enabled in a NixOS configuration, it will automatically set up its Home Manager modules if it detects that Home Manager is available.
 You can theoretically use it without installing Home Manager, however most features will be unavailable.

 ## nix-darwin